slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

 ```
 cat *.faa > output_file_name
 ```
+* cat: The command used to concatenate and display the contents of files.
+* *.faa: The wildcard *.faa matches all files in the current directory with the ".faa" extension.
+It represents multiple input files to be concatenated.
+* > output_file_name: The output redirection symbol (>) followed by the output file name (output_file_name).
+It redirects the concatenated output of the cat command to the specified file.

+In summary, the command takes all the files in the current directory with the ".faa" extension and concatenates their contents into a single file named output_file_name.
+The resulting file will contain the combined contents of all the input files in the order they appear in the command.

 ## Self concantenation of a single multi-FASTA file from multiple header under a single header

-This command creates a new fasta filethat contains only the sequences from the original file without the header lines, and with a new header line at the beginning.
+This command creates a new fasta file that contains only the sequences from the original file without the header lines, and with a new header line at the beginning.

 ```
 grep -v "^>" INPUT.fasta | awk 'BEGIN { ORS=""; print ">single_FASTA_header\n" } { print }' > OUTPUT.fasta